Ask AI

 Follow-up and surveillance

-Surveillance for lung disease: as per ERS 2017 guidelines, Obtain annual pulmonary function testing including post-bronchodilator FEV1 and gas transfer to monitor for disease progression.
+Surveillance for lung disease: as per ERS 2017 guidelines, obtain annual pulmonary function testing including post-bronchodilator FEV1 and gas transfer to monitor for disease progression.

 E